 - The lesion looks red and velvety.
 It usually affects the mouth, the ventrum of the tongue, or the soft palate.

-- If suspected, referred to oral surgery for biopsy.
+- If suspected, refer to oral surgery for biopsy.
 These lesions have a high potential for malignancy.

 White lesions of the oral mucosa